redbull-coder/dwg-to-gis-automation/README.md

-🚀 DWG to GIS Automation (ArcPy)
+# 🚀 DWG to GIS Automation (ArcPy)

-«A practical Python tool for batch converting DWG (CAD) files into GIS data.»
+A practical Python tool for batch converting DWG (CAD) files into GIS data.

 ---

-📌 Background
+## 📌 Background

 In GIS workflows, CAD (DWG) files often need to be:
 - Converted into GIS formats (GDB / Shapefile)
 - Reprojected to a standard coordinate system
 - Clipped by boundaries